datanav/docs/configuration.rst

    * - ``supports_signalling`` (experimental)
      - Boolean
-     - Flag used to enable signalling support in json sources reading from sesam datasets via the REST API.
-If enabled, a HTTP request will be issued from the upstream Sesam installation to a special endpoint in the receiving Sesam service each time the source dataset changes.
-This endpoint will then schedule a pipe run (it does not interrupt any already running pipes)
+     - Flag used to enable or disable signalling support between internal pipes (dataset to dataset pipes).
+If enabled, a pipe run is scheduled as soon as the input dataset(s) changes.
+It does not interrupt any already running pipes.
      - ``false``
      -